thirumurthis/Learnings/camel/use_case/fetch_compress_unmarshall_xml_using_camel.md

 - The project was created in Intellij Idea (Community Edition) as a maven project by choosing `Camel Java Archetype`.
 This generates the skeleton of the project.

 Camel supports Java DSL, XML DSL and YAML DSL (Camel community recently started this support).
-In this demonstration I will be using Spring XML DSL for definting routes and components
+In this demonstration I will be using Spring XML DSL for defining routes and components.

-Camel 3+ is modularized and in thsi case we will be using `camel-spring-main` and `camel-spring`, so the context file will be read by the Main.java of spring main package.
+Camel 3+ is modularized and in this case we will be using `camel-spring-main` and `camel-spring`, so the context file will be read by the Main.java of spring main package.

 For this we need to create the spring context xml under `resources/META-INF/spring/*.xml`.
 Refer my [stack-overflow question](https://stackoverflow.com/questions/72655050/apache-camel-to-use-the-classic-xml-configuration-directly-in-camel-main-to-run).

 To start with setup the Apache AretmisMQ broker in localhost, below route configuration uses AMPQ protocol.

 Note: AretmisCloud.io, provide a docker image for Artemis I was able to setup and connect, but the Hawtio console is not accessible since the `jolokia-access.xml` is not editable.

 Refer my [stack-overflow question](https://stackoverflow.com/questions/72672565/activemq-artemis-not-displaying-the-web-console-when-run-in-docker)

-#### Publisher Code
+#### Publisher

 - Camel route XML DSL defined in spring within spring context, this can be defined as java DSL as well (demonstrating this using XML DSL)